Farewe/invacost_FAQ/Readme.md

 <https://doi.org/10.1038/ncomms12986>).
 You could also rely on the
 **Method\_reliability\_refined** descriptor (see below).

+## Question on methodology for grey materials

-## *33. I am not sure if the criteria I was applying for this column is a proper one.
+Question: I am not sure if the criteria I was applying for this column is a proper one.
 If the authors of a grey report did some estimation/calculation/extrapolation themselves, or cited others who did it, but in either case if they did not explain clearly how they came up with the value (in a clear enough manner so others could repeat the whole procedure) I was marking it as “Low”, as being a non-repeatable value.
-Moreover, if they reported some investment (e.g. cost of eradication in some area) but didn’t provide clear data about it (e.g. who funded it, who and what was exactly funded, etc.), e.g. if they only cited briefly some other paper as a source, I was also marking it as “Low”, as being non-repeatable - I am not sure if this is OK?*
+Moreover, if they reported some investment (e.g. cost of eradication in some area) but didn’t provide clear data about it (e.g. who funded it, who and what was exactly funded, etc.), e.g. if they only cited briefly some other paper as a source, I was also marking it as “Low”, as being non-repeatable - I am not sure if this is OK?

-Yes, we agree with your choices as the estimation methodology for grey materials (other than official reports) should be transparent and reproducible to be considered as of *high* reliability.
+Answer: Yes, we agree with your choices as the estimation methodology for grey materials (other than official reports) should be transparent and reproducible to be considered as of *high* reliability.

 # **Descriptor “Method\_reliability\_refined”**

-## *34. What is the difference between the ‘Method\_reliability’ and the ‘Method\_reliability\_refined’columns?*
+## What is the difference between the ‘Method\_reliability’ and the ‘Method\_reliability\_refined’columns?

 The reproducibility of published methods should not rely only on the nature of the materials, but also on the transparency and